 - From next-day installation

 - Doesn't work as well for complicated installs

 A new service, BOXT gives you a fixed-price quote for a new boiler installation, offering next-day installs in many cases by using a network of local suppliers and installers.
 Even better, the installers are all smart home savvy, so will wire up smart controls properly.
-Currently, the firm is offering a deal where you get a free Nest Learning Thermostat and Google Home Mini with every combi boiler.
+You get a choice of Nest or Hive controls fitted, although you can pay to have either thermostat reconnected if you have them attached to your old boiler.

 BOXT – The service makes it easy to choose the boiler you need and you get to pick the installation date

 BOXT is the easiest service I’ve used to find the right boiler.
 Starting out with the simple wizard, you answer a few simple questions: the number of baths, showers and bedrooms you have, and where the boiler flue is located.
 At the end, if the installation is straightforward, BOXT offers up a selection of boilers to choose from, each with a fixed-price install next to them.